deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-2-parsing.md

 ## Handling Bad Input

 We've seen all kinds of nonsense make its way into job search.
-Sometimes it's typos, other times it's malicious input - how should we handle this kind of input?
+Sometimes it's typos, other times it's malicious input.
 We *could* just return a HTTP `400 Bad Request` with details of where in the input we failed but we can generally pull something useful enough out of the input to run a query against the backend, so why not do so?

 Our most common fallback is to treat anything we don't really understand as just a text query.
-It's a reasonable fallback - we return results and users generally adjust their query, possibly correcting syntactic mistakes, if the results don't seem to be that useful.
-The way we treat text queries in Elastic means that we'll generally pick up anything useful in the user's input.
+It's a reasonable fallback - we pass the text to Elastic and it works out any relevant terms.
+This means we return results and users generally adjust their query, possibly correcting syntactic mistakes, if the results don't seem to be that useful.

 However, there are a couple of cases where the parser can become confused.
 For example `[c#] and ([sql-server] or)` will break the parser - it doesn't know how to handle the trailing `or` because it interprets it as part of a binary expression.
 This is essentially an implementation detail of Pidgin's `ExpressionParser` that we need to work around - notably that it starts parsing by evaluating the list of terms we provided and when it successfully parses a term it starts to parse the operators.
 Once it is parsing the operator it does not have the ability to backtrack again so the trailing `or` is *always* treated as an operator.
 To workaround this we explicitly handle a trailing binary operator followed by a bracket and treat it as a JQL `TextNode`: